Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Illustrative Example

 \section{Illustrative Example}

-In this section, we demonstrate the control formulation presented in Section~\ref{sec:mpc} and the optimal weight adaptation in Section~\ref{sec:algo} by a vehicle crossing example at an unsignalized intersection that can be illustrated in Fig.~\ref{fig:intersection}.
-We define the surrounding area of the intersection inside of which the vehicles can communicate with the coordinator as a control zone, while the area where a lateral collision can occur is called a conflict point.
+In this section, we demonstrate the control formulation presented in Section~\ref{sec:mpc} and the optimal weight adaptation problem in Section~\ref{sec:algo} by a vehicle crossing example at an unsignalized intersection illustrated in Fig.~\ref{fig:intersection}.
+We define the surrounding area of the intersection inside of which the vehicles can communicate with the coordinator as a control zone, while the location where a lateral collision can occur is called a conflict point.
+The dynamics of each vehicle $i$ are described by the following double-integrator dynamics